Satyamkumarjha4/Comprehensive-Book-Management-System/README.md

 # Comprehensive Book Management System

-This project is a Comprehensive Book Management System developed using Python and SQLite.
+This project is a Comprehensive Book Management System developed using Python, PyQt5, and SQLite.
 It provides a user-friendly interface for managing a collection of books, including features for adding, viewing, updating, and deleting book records.

 ## Features